pesalerno/Pseudacris-island-genomics/README.md

 	> denovo_map.pl -m 3 -M 1 -n 0 -T 16 -b 1 -t -S -o ./denovo-1/ \

+From Hohenlohe et al. 2013: *"We grouped the forward and reverse reads from all individuals in these populations into a separate file for each RAD locus, using the STACKS program sort_read_pairs.pl"*

+More from Hohenlohe et al. 2013: *"We created a catalog of RAD tag loci using cstacks and matched indi- viduals against the catalog using sstacks.
+We populated and indexed a MYSQL database of loci using load_ radtags.pl and index_radtags.pl and then exported the data using export_sql.pl.
+Finally, we grouped the for- ward and reverse reads from each individual corre- sponding to each RAD locus using sort_read_pairs.pl."*

+More from Hohenlohe et al. 2013: *"We assembled the reads in each file separately to produce a set of RAD contigs (Fig. 2b), using both VELVET (Zerbino & Bir- ney 2008) and CAP3 (Huang & Madan 1999) assembly software."*

+#

+#

+#

+#

+###Intermediate step: get a quick SNP matrix only with SR sequences for Chris' report

+######1. check to see which files are repeats in different libraries, or else when moving them to do denovo_map they will be rewritten/lost.

+Libraries #1612 and #1835 are essentially duplicates, with few exceptions.
+Library #1834 is mostly unique with a few that are repeats from #1612.
+So, I'm renaming all sequence files and adding a -1.fq.gz to library #1 (1612), -2.fq.gz to library 2 (1834), and so on.
+Remaming all files at once using the following code:

+	rename .fq.gz -1.fq.gz *.fq.gz

+######2. purge PCR duplicates from within each file

+I need to run the perl script [purge_PCR_duplicates.pl](https://github.com/claudiuskerth/scripts_for_RAD/blob/master/purge_PCR_duplicates.pl).
+When I try to run it on Dan's server, it says the following error message:

+	> purge_PCR_duplicates.pl requires the CPAN module Parallel::ForkManager.
+Please install this package and add it
+	> to your Perl library path.

+I need to install the module [Parallel::ForkManager](http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm) but the website manual is not very easy to understand.... need to figure this out. ---> probably needs intalling in root, already emailed Dan

+######3.
+Merge fasta files for library duplicates

+After being renamed, move all files back to the SR-denovo-prelim folder and there I merge the fasta files.
+I merge with the following [code](http://www.researchgate.net/post/How_do_I_merge_several_multisequence-fasta_files_to_create_one_tree_for_subsequent_Unifrac_analysis):

+*To merge several files use the SHELL, go to your folder where the files are and use the cat command.
+E.g. to merge seqfile001.fasta, seqfile002.fasta and seqfile003.fasta type*

+	cat seqfile001.fasta seqfile002.fasta seqfile003.fasta > seqcombined.fasta

+*or if you have more files use*

+	cat *.fasta > seqcombined.fasta

+#

+#

+#

+#

 ---> May want to run [exec_velvet.pl](http://catchenlab.life.illinois.edu/stacks/comp/exec_velvet.php) to generate collated fasta file for reference genome.

 Use the output consensus sequence file from denovo_map (*"catalogs.tags.tsv"*) and transform to fasta format for input into [bwa](http://bio-bwa.sourceforge.net/bwa.shtml), using Kelly's R script (need to modify once I run it):